ephraimkunz/Groups/README.md

 ### Deploy
 Run `build_and_deploy_site.sh` in project root.

-### Usage
+### Endpoints
-BASE_URL is printed as a result of deploying.
+BASE_URL is printed as a result of deploying or running the local webserver.
-* Students: Visit BASE_URL/student.
-Fill out the form there and send your instructor the schedule code you receive, either through email, a survey, etc.
+* BASE_URL/student.
+Students fill out the form there and send the instructor the schedule code they receive, either through email, a survey, etc.
-* Instructors: Visit BASE_URL/instructor.
-Paste in all of the student schedule codes you received.
-You can use the interface to manually split into groups based on availability, or have it done automatically.
+* BASE_URL/instructor.
+Instructors paste in all of the student schedule codes they receive.
+They can use the interface to manually split into groups based on availability, or have it done automatically.
+* BASE_URL/random (local webserver only).
+Get 50 random schedule codes for testing instructor functionality.